 Random read operations allow the master to access any memory location in a random manner.
 To perform this type of read operation, first the word address must be set.
-This is done by sending the word address to the 24C08B/16B as part of a write operation.
+This is done by sending the word address to the 24LCS52 as part of a write operation.
 After the word address is sent, the master generates a start condition following the acknowledge.
 This terminates the write operation, but not before the internal address pointer is set.
 Then the master issues the control byte again but with the R/W bit set to a one.
-The 24C08B/16B will then issue an acknowledge and transmits the 8-bit data word.
-The master will not acknowledge the transfer but does generate a stop condition and the 24C08B/16B discontinues transmission (Figure 7-2).
+The 24LCS52 will then issue an acknowledge and transmits the eight bit data word.
+The master will not acknowledge the transfer but does generate a stop condition and the 24LCS52 discontinues transmission (Figure 7-2).
+After this command, the internal address counter will point to the address location following the one that was just read.